NavidK0/SimpleGraphQL-For-Unity/README.md

 This should work with all platforms (Mono/IL2CPP) except for WebGL, since Unity WebGL has issues with threading.
 If you are using WebGL, this package may be hit-or-miss for you at the present time.

 If you are having trouble with a platform, please open an issue.

+## Unity Version
+We're using this on Unity 2019.3.13f1.
+While it may work on older Unity versions, there is no strong guarantee because there have been many breaking API changes over the past couple of years, but also that some of the features being used here have not been backported.
+Your mileage may vary.

 # Getting Started